microsoftgraph/msgraph-training-powerautomate/tutorial/create-connector.md

 <!-- markdownlint-disable MD002 MD041 -->

-In this exercise, you will create a new custom connector which can be used in Flow or in Azure Logic Apps.
+In this exercise, you will create a new custom connector which can be used in Microsoft Power Automate or in Azure Logic Apps.
 The Open API definition file is prebuilt with the correct path for the Microsoft Graph `$batch` endpoint and additional settings to enable simple import.

+There are two options to create a custom connector for Microsoft Graph:
+- Create from blank
+- Import an OpenAPI file

+### Create custom connector from blank template

+### Create custom connector by importing OpenAPI file

 Using a text editor, create a new empty file named `MSGraph-Delegate-Batch.swagger.json` and add the following code.

 [!code-json[](../LabFiles/MSGraph-Delegate-Batch.swagger.json)]

-Open a browser and navigate to [Microsoft Flow](https://flow.microsoft.com).
+Open a browser and navigate to [Microsoft Power Automate](https://flow.microsoft.com).
 Sign in with your Office 365 tenant administrator account.
 Choose the gear icon in the upper right, and select the **Custom Connectors** item in the drop-down menu.

 ![A screen shot of the drop-down menu in Microsoft Flow](./images/flow-conn1.png)